Where would you want to live? Have a look at where we are developing right now and find your new home!

 All building materials, regardless of type, are subject to the same stringent fire safety requirements.
 This means that our houses, built with a wooden frame, meet exactly the same fire safety requirements as buildings made of other materials.
 This means that if you buy a BoKlok home, you can feel confident that you will get a home, which meets the same fire safety requirements as homes built using other building materials.

 How is wood affected by water and moisture?

 An important factor in all construction is to build in a dry environment.
 We build our homes indoors in a factory.
 There we can maintain a high and consistent quality with the help of efficient and well-established processes.
 By building indoors, we protect the houses from the weather.
 When the houses are ready, they are securely packaged and transported as modules to site, where they are assembled into a finished residential building.
+On some occasions the modules may be stored by the manufacturer temporarily, if a site is not ready to take delivery.
 The weather proof packaging is removed just before the modules are lifted into place, which reduces the risk of damage by rain.
 If the weather is bad, we will wait to assemble.

 Within the homes, in the bathrooms and en-suites we use non-organic sheets with a fibreglass finish that are more resistant to moisture and mould than ordinary plasterboard, before tiling.

 How does wood affect the sound level at home?